celo-org/composer-kit-mcp/README.md

 # Composer Kit MCP Server

-A Model Context Protocol (MCP) server for Composer Kit UI components.
-This server provides comprehensive access to Composer Kit components, examples, and documentation, enabling LLMs to help developers build beautiful Celo dApps with ease.
+A Model Context Protocol (MCP) server for accessing Composer Kit UI components documentation, examples, and usage information.
+This server provides comprehensive access to the Composer Kit React component library designed for building web3 applications on the Celo blockchain.

-## What is Composer Kit?

-Composer Kit (@composer-kit/ui) is a ready-to-use React component library designed specifically for building web3 applications on the Celo blockchain.
-It provides a comprehensive set of modular, accessible, and customizable UI components that make it easy to integrate wallet connections, token balances, payments, NFT interactions, and more into your dApp.

 ## Installation